 But my husband loves fishy fish.
 So I decided to try a different angle.
 Instead of trying to mask the fish flavor, I would try to match the intensity with a competing, but complimentary flavor.
 And I decided to be really bold and pick a fish with a strong fish flavor, which meant I needed a really intense flavor to go with it.

-I had some of Elsa’s Roasted Garlic Hummus on hand and remembered seeing one of my friends put it on chicken.
-Even though I add extra garlic when I make Elsa’s hummus I wanted even more flavor, so I added rosemary.
+I had some of my Traditional Hummus on hand and remembered seeing one of my friends put it on chicken.
+Even though I add extra garlic when I make hummus I wanted even more flavor, so I added rosemary.
 The Hummus Crusted Salmon was a huge hit.
 My husband could taste the fish and I was able to ignore the fish and focus on the garlic and rosemary flavors.
 We have finally found a fish recipe compromise.
 I have since made it several times.
-The last time I had store bought garlic hummus and while it is not as colorful or as tasty as Elsa’s hummus, it worked just fine in the recipe.
+You can use one of these 5 Hummus Recipes for to create a variety of flavors.

 - 1 pound salmon

 - 1 teaspoon rosemary, crush the rosemary to release the flavor

 - Place fish in a greased pan, skin side down.

 - In a small bowl mix hummus and rosemary.

 - Spread the hummus over the top of the salmon.

 - Bake for 25 – 30 minutes, or until the fish is cooked through and the top is slightly brown.